JuliaGeo/CFTime.jl/paper/paper.md

 The following is a list of the main features of CFTime:

 * Basic arithmetic such as computing the duration between two time instances by subtracting them, or adding a duration to a time instance
 * Supporting a wide range of the time resolutions, from days down to attoseconds.
-Even if the use of attoseconds is quite unlikely in the context of earth science data, it has been added for feature parity with NumPy's date time type [@numpy].
+Even if the use of attoseconds is quite unlikely in the context of earth science data, it has been added for feature parity with NumPy's date time type [@harris2020array; @numpy].
 * Supporting arbitrary time origins.
 Since the time origin for NumPy's date time type is fixed to be 1 January 1970 at 00:00, the usefulness of some time units is limited.
 As an extreme example, with attoseconds, all NumPy's date times can only express a time span of +/- 9.2 s around the time origin since a 64-bit integer is used internally.
 For CFTime.jl the time origin is arbitrary and part of the parametric type definition and not an additional field of the time data structure.
 As a consequence, a large array of date times with common time origin only need to store the time counter (also a 64-bit integer per default) for every element, which makes this case as memory efficient as NumPy's or Julia's default date time for this common use case.

 * Per default, the time counter is a 64-bit integer, but other integers types (such as 32-bit, 128-bit or Julia's arbitrary-sized integer `BigInt`) or floating-point types can be used.
 Using an integer to encode a time instance should be preferred for most applications, as it is easier to reason about the time resolution in this case.
 Julia's compiler specializes all functions and methods for the employed types for optimal run-time performance.
 * Conversion function between types and Julia's `DateTime`.